- It has been about two and a half million years since the Stone Ages when people inhabited caves and relied on tools made of various types of stone.

 While personal protective equipment (PPE) is far less technologically advanced than the other entries in this list, there is no doubt it has contributed to revolutionizing the construction industry over the last 40 years in terms of health and safety.

 For example, regulations placing a duty on employers in the UK to ensure employees exposed to health and safety risks are provided with appropriate PPE were introduced in 1992 under the Health and Safety at Work etc. Act, which commenced in 1974.

-A performance review of the latter act in 2008 found that, between 1974 and 2007, the number of fatal injuries to employees in the UK fell by 73 percent, while reported nonfatal injuries fell by 70 per cent, while the number of fatalities in the construction industry fell to a record low in 2005 to 2006.
+A performance review of the latter act in 2008 found that, between 1974 and 2007, the number of fatal injuries to employees in the UK fell by 73 percent and reported nonfatal injuries fell by 70 per cent.

 Looking to The Future

-What’s next on the horizon for building technology?
-Watch this space to find out – Constructible is committed to keeping you up to date on the latest in MEP building technology.
+What’s next on the horizon for construction technology?
+Watch this space to find out – Constructible is committed to keeping you up to date on what's happening in the industry.